redhat-na-ssa/demo-ibm-spyre/README.md

-# Demo IBM Spyre Hardware on OpenShift
+# Demo - Using IBM Spyre Hardware on OpenShift

 This demo has been created for use with IBM Spyre Hardware on the Red Hat OpenShift platform.